 Foreign persons who are temporary residents can apply for approval to purchase a specific dwelling or may apply for an established dwelling exemption certificate to allow them to purchase a single established dwelling within a specified state or territory to use as their principal place of residence.
 This certificate will allow a temporary resident to make multiple attempts to acquire one established dwelling by any method (such as auction, ballot, private offer, expression of interest or tender) without having to seek individual approval for each property they are interested in.

-The exemption certificate will generally be valid for six months from the date of approval and will be subject to conditions that apply once an established dwelling has been purchased.
+The exemption certificate will generally be valid for twelve months from the date of approval and will be subject to conditions that apply once an established dwelling has been purchased.
 These include that the temporary resident must use the property as their principal place of residence in Australia, and they must sell the property within three months of ceasing to be a temporary resident.
 The property must be vacant at settlement and cannot be rented out.
 Temporary residents are not permitted to purchase established dwellings as investment properties, to rent out, or as holiday homes.

 This Guidance Note sets out the factors that are considered when assessing an application for an established dwelling exemption certificate and outlines the conditions that will normally apply to such a certificate.

 - holds a temporary visa that permits them to remain in Australia for a continuous period of more than 12 months (regardless of how long remains on the visa); or